-Janine offers a high standard of training, professional development, evaluative audit and consultancy in all aspects of implementation and delivery of restorative services and practice across all settings.
-Additional training and support is offered through network skills and study hubs.
+Janine offers a high standard of interactive training, professional development, evaluative audit and consultancy in all aspects of implementation and delivery of restorative services and practice across a variety of settings.
+Additional training and coaching support is offered through network skills and study hubs.
 Specialist training in culture change and restorative model implementation is also offered.
-Janine is an Accreditated Restorative Practitioner and Trainer with the Restorative Justice Council UK (RJC), awards presented by Princess Anne, and has post-graduate qualifications in social work, race relations and conflict resolution from Auckland, Victoria and Massey Universities in New Zealand.
-She has additional conflict resolution training from Nobel Prize nominee Dudley Weeks and others.
-She has participated in several expert discussion panels.
-Janine’s background is in social work and mediation, with her formative restorative work taking place in the criminal justice area, when she worked as a probation officer, facilitating hundreds of restorative meetings in prisons and court settings and providing the judiciary with reports outlining outcomes and agreements.
-Over the past 4 years her focus has primarily been education with significant work within schools using a ‘total immersion’ method of Restorative community building.
-She has also held management positions in government dispute resolution agencies and was instrumental in the establishment of a NZ community-based trust servicing courts, facilitating restorative meetings, and coordinating peer supervision across the facilitator group.
-Janine has developed specialist, tailored training across schools, community safety, criminal justice, antisocial behaviour teams, social work and social care teams and youth services.
-Over the past 4 years these courses have been delivered within a Local authority setting.
-The courses uniquely blend an interactive teaching and learning style.
-Topics canvas the values and ethos of a restorative approach, alongside the consideration of brain development and moral philosophy.
-These then inform the intensive focus on restorative facilitation skills, addressing the core tasks of facilitating meetings which focus on relationship building, repairing harm and growing healthy communities.
+Janine is an accredited Practitioner and Trainer with the Restorative Justice Council (RJC), and has post-graduate qualifications in Social Work, Race Relations and Conflict Resolution from Auckland, Victoria and Massey Universities in New Zealand.
+She has undertaken additional conflict resolution training from Nobel Prize nominee Dudley Weeks and others.
+She has presented and participated in several international conferences and expert discussion panels, and is currently a member of the Expert Advisory Group with the RJC.
+Janine’s background is in social work and mediation, with her formative restorative work taking place in the criminal justice area, when she worked as a Probation Officer and as a community-based Restorative Service Trust Practitioner, facilitating hundreds of restorative meetings in prisons and court settings.
+Over the past 10 years her focus has broadened to include education, health, charities, faith-based organisations and community-wide settings.